sovereign-app/chamberlain-startos/instructions.md

 # Instructions

 Specify a URL for how the mint should be reachable.
-If your node is not reachable from the internet, you can configure NWS.
-If you are unsure how to generate the correct NWS URL, use an initial dummy value, then use the `.nostr` URL generated in the logs.
+If your node is not reachable from the internet, you can configure the [sovereign.app](https://sovereign.app) integration.

 By default, the mint will use the TOR url provided by the main interface.

-## NWS Integration
+## sovereign.app Integration

-To enable NWS, configure the hex version of your Nostr private key and a relay to broadcast your service (i.e., `wss://relay.sovereign.app`).
+Enabling the [sovereign.app](https://sovereign.app) integration will allow your mint to be accessible over the internet.
+This is the easiest way to make your mint accessible to others.

+During the configuration setup, enable the integration.
+A code will be generated that you can use to link your [sovereign.app](https://sovereign.app) account to your mint.
+Use the wallet app to enter the code and link your mint.

-## Wallet
+### Wallet

 Download [sovereign.app](https://sovereign.app) for an easy to use integrated wallet.